 Find the verb first and ask yourself 'what was?'
 The safety box was.
 The safety box with all the money was behind the picture.

-If a sentence begins with an adverbial phrase or adverbs like 'here' or 'there', they are never the subject.
+If a sentence begins with an adverbial phrase or adverb like 'here' or 'there,' they are never the subject.

 After the interview,